Working in Games

 During the 2000-teens, I was part of a small Facebook group of game enthusiast friends, many of them writers in various industries (television, internet advertising, freelance, etc).
 At that time I was working at a call center for a dot com, doing a combination of tech support, data entry, billing troubleshooting, and "relationship management."
 It was soul-crushing, but it paid enough for a studio apartment in Los Angeles.
 Someone posted a link to a Narrative Design opportunity in our group.
 I had some very modest creative writing credentials, but no experience making games.
 I applied on the developer's job page anyway.
 I had applied to every technical writing / copy writing job in Southern California and had little to show for it beyond some very strange interviews, so there was nothing to lose in trying.

 The developer sent me a writing test and questionnaire.
-I spent about a week polishing my answers, leaving nothing off the table, treating that document as the only opportunity I might get to demonstrate my familiarity with the subject matter.
+I spent about a week (outside of work hours) polishing my answers, leaving nothing off the table, treating that document as the only opportunity I might get to properly introduce myself.
 The test didn't pose any confusing or unexpected questions.
 It was a space to express my opinions about topics I already understood as a player of games.
-I had played the Infinity Engine games exhaustively in my younger years (Baldur's Gate, Icewind Dale, Planescape: Torment, etc), and my familiarity with their dialogue presentation, tone, and brevity fueled the answers I gave.
+I had played the Infinity Engine games exhaustively in my younger years (Baldur's Gate, Icewind Dale, Planescape: Torment, etc), and my familiarity with their dialogue presentation, tone, and brevity fueled my answers.

 What I turned in was respectable enough to earn me a phone interview.
 The interview was awkward.
 What I thought was a getting-to-know-you call had an unexpectedly large number of big industry names on the other end of the line.
 Sometimes I also struggle to communicate coherently off the cuff (or at least I think I do).
 The call dropped twice due to my bad cell reception, and once I misunderstood a question and went on a long tangent about an unrelated subject before anyone stopped to correct me.
 Not good.

 Someone else got that job, but one thing had changed for me - I knew that I was more qualified for the role of Narrative Designer than I had previously assumed.
 Going through the process showed me what the studio wanted in a Narrative Designer, and I was close.
 Much closer than I could have imagined.
-So I decided to make myself a better candidate for the next job opening.
+So I decided to make myself a better candidate for the next job opening, whenever it came around.
 That meant building up the skills and game credits I didn't have, filling my resume with line items I wanted to see there.

 Every couple of months I'd test the waters with a polite email sent to that original developer, asking if they could use any additional help with their project.
 About a year later, they surprised me with an answer.
 They were looking for a freelancer to write a book coinciding with the release of their next game.
 No one had ever made an offer like that before.
 I was terrified.
 I even considered turning them down, thinking I should wait until there was an actual job available and not merely a task (that was a short-sighted a ludicrous idea, which I thankfully abandoned before I could make any rash decisions).
 This was my second and perhaps only remaining chance, so I took the offer.